kod3000/kod3000/README.md

 My name is dany.

-My moniker on the internet for more than a decade now has been kod3000. (knowledge on demand)
+My moniker on the internet for more than a decade now has been k.o.d.3000.
+The acronym stands for knowledge on demand, as I love to learn.

 Welcome to my github.